gocept/gocept.gtimelog/README.txt

     2006-07-25 09:37: operations: General activities: Morgen meeting date       time   project     task                description

-Note: You don't have to provide the _full_ project name.
+Note: You don't have to provide the _full_ project and task name.
 In the example above the string 'operat' will probably match operations if nothing else starts with 'operat' in the project listing of the hour tracker system.

 Start your gtimelog in the console first.
 It'll print out usefull debug information.